tel2geo/t2g/README.md

 ```

 ## Licences
-The T2G repo Containss multiples licenses depending of the use of the scripts and databases distributed.
+The T2G repo Contains multiple licenses depending on the use of the scripts and databases distributed.
 * Apache 2
 * Odbl
 * MIT
 * GNU GPL3
-* CC - BY NC ND
+* DWYDBWI

+Mainly this work is free license, to use , share, sell...
 ## External links
 * [base.addresse.nationale] -   The official link to download the Address database with more than 26 000 000 rows.
-* [tel2geo] - the first tel2geo project , retreive geo data from a phone number.
+* [tel2geo] - the tel2geo project, API etc...
+* [mobile.tel2geo.fr] - Opensource Geolocation Vocal Recognition (french and arabic) Android APP and Desktop (Browser) web application.